JeanCarletta/HeatHack-Sessions/README.md

 This is largely generated from a spreadsheet, using hand-authored pages to introduce the game, describe the wildcard, and describe excluded actions.
 There is a wildcard row in the spreadsheet (card 48) and the hand-authored version is just a doctored copy.

 There is some hand-authored content for some of the cards in the card-explanations directory; this is appended to the automatically generated content.
-This is gradually being shifted into other parts of the guide book, preserving just links to the right places.
+The explanations are now just links into other parts of the guide book so that we can shift them into the spreadsheet, making it easier to manage them.

 To generate the table of contents and most of the website pages: